 The results also showed a significant positive correlation between co-presence and Perceived Behavioral Interdependence (PBI) and Perceived Message Understanding (PMU) in both experiments.

-In other words, when participants perceived the interdependence of behavior, they also experienced a high co-presence level, and similar for PMU.
-Based on communication theories, the behavioral interdependence and message understanding are essential to experience smooth social interaction.
-Therefore, we can suppose that this task proposed relevant communication cues (exclusively non-verbal) regarding the objectives of the task, and that it engaged participants together.
+In other words, when participants perceived the interdependence of behavior, they also experienced a high level of co-presence, and this was similar for PMU.
+Based on communication theories, behavioral interdependence and message understanding are essential to experiencing smooth social interaction.
+Therefore, this task proposed relevant communication cues (exclusively non-verbal) regarding the objectives of the task, and it engaged participants together.